The ARRIS SURFboard S33 DOCSIS 3.1, first announced in November 2020, sure is an interesting Multi-Gigabit cable modem.

 Keep in mind, though, that you should use it as such only when you have a download speed of around 400Mbps or faster.
 That’s because certain low-speed cable plans require a DOCSIS 3.0 modem to work.

-On top of that, the S33 is designed to work with a Wi-Fi 6 router, preferable one with a Multi-Gig WAN port.
+On top of that, the S33 is designed to work with a Wi-Fi 6 router, preferably one with a Multi-Gig WAN port.
 If you have an aging Wi-Fi 5 router, it might be a good idea to upgrade it or stick with a DOCSIS 3.0 modem.

 ARRIS SURFboard S33: Detail photos